rcodron-git/IMExpress/README.md

 # IMExpress

 IMExpress is a proof of concept on how to use the INGRAM MICRO API.
 This project is **NON-OFFICIAL** and **no** support will be provided.

-Also, the app is provide **AS IT** and I'm not responsible of bad usage.
+**At this time, I won't add any new features to this project.** it's provide as it.

+**WARNING** this project is not for production, only for test

 ## Table of Contents